 No. Many of our best MBA candidates have work experience from a variety of fields, including technical and service-oriented professions.
 We have had engineers, teachers, medical students, computer scientists, authors, entrepreneurs, chemists, lawyers/law students, political aides, biologists, and even former professional athletes enter and successfully complete the Broad MBA program.

-No. However, it is still a positive factor toward admission, and a strong co-op experience or professional internship certainly can add to a candidate’s overall profile.
+In some cases, yes, depending on the type of work done.
+However, it is still a positive factor toward admission, and a strong co-op experience or professional internship certainly can add to a candidate’s overall profile.
 Applicants should be sure to demonstrate contributions to the organization, not just roles and responsibilities, on their resume, similar to the detail provided for a regular position.

 No. Many Broad MBAs have not had business courses prior to entering the program.
 The curriculum is structured to accommodate students from all educational backgrounds.